 Study Title AMALFI (Active Monitoring for AtriaL Fibrillation): A randomized controlled trial of screening for silent atrial fibrillation in high-risk individuals.
-Short title AMALFI Study Design Randomized controlled trial Study Participants Pants Individuals with a CHA_2DS_2 -VASc score ≥ 3 (men) or ≥ 4 (women), aged ≥ 65 years without known atrial fibrillation (AF) identified from primary care records.
-Planned Sample Size 2500; including 1250 randomized to the Zio Patch and 1250 in the control arm.
-PrimaryTo assess the effect of 2 weeks of continuous monitoring using Zio the proportion of participants diagnosed with AF compared to usua 2.5 years of follow up from randomization (i.e. at around the midpo proposed 5-year screening interval).
-Secondary ObjectiveTo assess the effect of 2 weeks of continuous monitoring using Zio P the mean times with AF diagnosed compared to usual care after 5 y follow-up from randomization.
+Short title AMALFI Study Design Randomized controlled trial Study Participants Individuals with a CHA 2 DS 2 -VASc score $\geq$ 3 (men) or $\geq$ 4 (women), aged $\geq$ 65 years without known atrial fibrillation (AF) identified from primary care records.
+Planned Sample Size At least 2500 and up to 5000 (including up to 2500 randomized to the Zio Patch and 2500 to the control arm) Primary Objective To assess the effect of 2 weeks of continuous monitoring using Zio Patch on the proportion of participants diagnosed with AF compared to usual care at 2.5 years of follow up from randomization (i.e. at around the midpoint of a proposed 5-year screening interval).
+Secondary Objective To assess the effect of 2 weeks of continuous monitoring using Zio Patch on: i) the proportion of participants diagnosed with AF compared to usual care at 2.5 years of follow-up in subgroups split by age (<80 and ≥80 years) and by sex; ii) the mean times with AF diagnosed compared to usual care after 5 years of follow-up from randomization in the overall cohort, and in subgroups split by age (<80 and ≥80 years) and by sex.
 Protocol Number CTSU_AMALFI 1 ISRCTN number 15544176